5K and Beyond – yes you can, in Carrigaline

 Adult Education Director Gene Cahill now takes the Couch to 5k group.
 “It’s a 10-week course and the people who see it through are all able to run 5K non-stop at the end of it,” says Dave.
 “The class is aimed at people who have never trained or run and who want to become more active, or they want to get back running.

 “People also see it as an alternative to the gym – you’re exercising in an environment where everyone is starting from the same place.
 Everyone who signs up has little or no fitness.”

 Building up their times from the first night to the last, the class is all about pacing yourself, not running yourself ragged – more the tortoise than the hare, slowing down to speed up …

 During the winter months, the group, which can number up to 20 people, jog a loop around the school.
 But, when the time changes in March and the evenings are longer, they let loose down around Crosshaven.

 10K and counting

-“I get a lot out of is.
-It’s great to see how happy people are when the complete the 5K and how shocked they are that they can do it!
+“I get a lot out of it.
 I love running so it’s almost like giving back – I’m happy to encourage others to run or do something healthy.”